Next-generation solar cells

 - Competence Centre Photovoltaics Berlin (PVcomB)

-- Chalcopyrite based solar absorber materials for energy conversion
+- Structure-function relationships in chalcopyrite based solar absorber materials for energy conversion